 A freshman girl dropped out of a Vatican-operated college to enter the Miss Philippines contest.
 She enjoyed the limelight so much that she also modeled for a seductive rum advertisement and made two movies.
 But when the sexy student tried to re-enter school, she was refused admission for being a “tainted” woman.

-BeBe Shopp, Miss America 1948BeBe Shopp, whose crowning as Miss America 1948 in a modest gown, rather than the traditional sexy swimsuit, nearly caused reporters to boycott the pageant, became the first Miss America to travel overseas.
+BeBe Shopp, whose crowning as Miss America 1948 in a modest gown, rather than the traditional sexy swimsuit, nearly caused reporters to boycott the pageant, became the first Miss America to travel overseas.
 When European reporters asked BeBe what she thought of the scandalously skimpy “bikini” becoming all the rage on European beaches, the wholesome farmer’s daughter replied, “I don’t know what to say, except that American girls wouldn’t wear them!

 Delta Burke, Miss Florida 1974

 Delta Burke, Miss Florida 1974, had made a career playing former beauty queens.
 In her television series, Filthy Rich, she played a former Miss Mississippi and in her smash hit show, Designing Women she played Suzanne Sugarbaker, a former beauty queen.

 Miss America Finalists Share Same Cheating Boyfriend

-In 1958, two finalists flabbergasted Bert Parks by tattling on live television that they’d discovered backstage that they shared a common bonda two-timing military cadet boyfriend.
+In 1958, two finalists flabbergasted Bert Parks by tattling on live television that they’d discovered backstage that they shared a common bond—a two-timing military cadet boyfriend.